Digital media use and mental health

+A 2017 study by He, Turel, and Bechara found that excessive social media use can reduce gray matter in brain regions responsible for attention and impulse control, suggesting measurable structural changes caused by long-term overstimulation of the brain.

 History and terminology

-The relationship between digital technology and mental health has been investigated from many perspectives.
-Benefits of digital media use in childhood and adolescent development have been found.
-Concerns have been expressed by researchers, clinicians and the public in regard to apparent compulsive behaviours of digital media users, as correlations between technology overuse and mental health problems become apparent.
+The relationship between digital technology and mental health has been studied from multiple perspectives.
+Research has identified benefits of digital media use for childhood and adolescent development.
+However, researchers, clinicians, and the public have also expressed concern over compulsive behaviors linked to digital media use, as increasing evidence shows correlations between excessive technology use and mental health issues.

-Terminologies used to refer to compulsive digital-media-use behaviours are not standardised or universally recognised.
+Terminologies used to refer to compulsive digital-media-use behaviours are not standardized or universally recognised.
 They include "digital addiction", "digital dependence", "problematic use", or "overuse", often delineated by the digital media platform used or under study (such as problematic smartphone use or problematic internet use).
-Unrestrained use of technological devices may affect developmental, social, mental and physical well-being and may result in symptoms akin to other psychological dependence syndromes, or behavioural addictions.
-The focus on problematic technology use in research, particularly in relation to the behavioural addiction paradigm, is becoming more accepted, despite poor standardisation and conflicting research.
+Unrestrained use of technological devices may affect developmental, social, mental and physical well-being and may result in symptoms akin to other psychological dependence syndromes, or behavioral addictions.
+The focus on problematic technology use in research, particularly in relation to the behavioural addiction paradigm, is becoming more accepted, despite poor standardization and conflicting research.

-Internet addiction has been proposed as a diagnosis since the mid-1990s, and social media and its relation to addiction has been examined since 2009.
-A 2018 Organisation for Economic Co-operation and Development (OECD) report noted the benefits of structured and limited internet use in children and adolescents for developmental and educational purposes, but that excessive use can have a negative impact on mental well-being.
-It also noted an overall 40% increase in internet use in school-age children between 2010 and 2015, and that different OECD nations had marked variations in rates of childhood technology use, as well as differences in the platforms used.
+Internet addiction has been proposed as a diagnosis since 1998 and social media and its relation to addiction has been examined since 2009.
+A 2018 Organisation for Economic Co-operation and Development (OECD) report stated there were benefits of structured and limited internet use in children and adolescents for developmental and educational purposes, but that excessive use can have a negative impact on mental well-being.
+The report also noted a 40% overall increase in internet use among school-age children between 2010 and 2015, with significant variations in usage rates and platform preferences across different OECD countries.
+The American Psychological Association recommends that adolescents receive training or coaching on social media use to help them develop psychologically informed skills and competencies, promoting balanced, safe, and meaningful engagement online.